chadlung/pecan/docs/source/simple_forms_processing.rst

 What did we just do?

 #.
 Modified the contents of the ``form`` tag to have two ``input`` tags.
 The first is named **message** and the second is named **first_name**
 #.
-Added a check if ``form_post_data`` has not been defined then we don't show the message or wording
+Added a check if ``form_post_data`` has not been defined so we don't show the message or wording
 #.
 Added code to display the message from the user's ``POST`` action

 Go into the ``controllers`` folder now and edit the ``root.py`` file.
-There will be two functions inside of the ``RootController`` class which will display the ``index.html`` file when your web browser hits the ``'\'`` endpoint.
+There will be two functions inside of the ``RootController`` class which will display the ``index.html`` file when your web browser hits the ``'/'`` endpoint.
 If the user puts some data into the textbox and hits the submit button then they will see the personalized message displayed back at them.

 Modify the ``root.py`` to look like this: